ElektraInitiative/PermaplanT/doc/decisions/map_lazyloading.md

 ### Pagination

 If data is stored in a single table with uniform entries in a database, we can use pagination to retrieve the data in sections.
-This approach enables us to load only the essential data during the initial load and browse through it in portions as the user scrolls through the content.
+This approach enables to load only the essential data during the initial load by fetching a specific portion i.e. page of the data.

 However, since canvas data is structured in a nested manner, we cannot implement the same approach of fetching data in sections as we would do with a flat array structure.